yuly16/MarketPeer/report/MarketPeer.md

 - physically store the blocks in the blockchain
 - verify and execute the transactions sent by Wallets
 - produce new blocks based on Bitcoin-style PoW, and broadcast it to other miners
-- verify the blocks broadcasted by other miners
+- verify the blocks broadcasted by other miners. if it finds it lags behind a lot of blocks, it will ask other miner for latest blocks.

 As we adopt ethereum-alike blockchain network.
 The biggest difference from Bitcoin block is that it also contains the `WorldState`, which is a mapping between `AccountAddress` and `AccountState`.
 The `AccountState` is also a KV representing the digial assets.
 Further, we make serveral simplified assumptions: (1) the difficulty of the network is fixed, not dynamically adapted; (2) use hash map rather than Merkle tree as the KV interface.
 To faciliate above functionalites, we also define a new message: `BlockMessage` which is used to broadcast the block to other miners.